cristianglezm/EvoGarden/README.md

         -   **Slime Trails**: When a snail moves, it leaves behind a temporary `SlimeTrail` (`💧`).
 This trail slows down any other insect that moves onto its cell, creating a unique environmental hazard.
         -   **Sturdy**: They are sturdy herbivores that eat flowers like default insects but can take more damage.
     -   **Scorpions (`🦂`)**: A deadly ground predator that specializes in hunting other tough insects.
 Scorpions have a prey preference, prioritizing beetles (`🪲`), then snails (`🐌`), cockroaches (`🪳`), and finally ladybugs (`🐞`).
 When a scorpion kills its prey, it leaves behind a corpse and receives a significant health and stamina boost.
+    -   **Spiders (`🕷️`) & Spider Webs (`🕸️`)**: A "trapper" class predator that creates a network of webs to catch prey.
+        -   **Web Building**: Spiders use a special "web stamina" to build a limited number of webs in strategic, high-traffic locations.
+        -   **Trapping**: Webs have a chance to trap any non-flying insect that moves onto their cell.
+Stronger insects have a higher chance to break free, damaging the web in the process.
+        -   **Ambush & Consumption**: The spider waits on its web network.
+When an insect is trapped, the spider moves to the location, consumes the prey to restore its own health and stamina, and resets the trap.
     -   **Honeybees (`🐝`), Hives (`🛖`), & Territory (`📍`)**: A complex social insect system.
         -   **Honeybees**: Gather pollen from flowers and return it to their home `Hive`.
 Each bee is loyal to its hive.
         -   **Hives**: A central colony that converts collected pollen into honey.
 When honey reserves are high, the hive spawns new bees.
 Hives are distributed across the map based on a configurable grid area.